Creating your personal website using Quarto

 Build & publish your site with GitHub Pages

 There are a lots of options to publish your website.
-We’ll use the GitHub Pages option, which allows you to publish a website from any GitHub repository.
+We’ll use the GitHub Pages option, which allows you to publish a website from any GitHub repository (for free!).
 To do so, there are a few configuration steps:

 1. Create a file named .nojekyll in your repository’s root directory (e.g. mysite/), which is required to disable some processing of HTML files that GitHub does by default.
 There are two ways you can do this: